Earnest James Ujaama

-Earnest James Ujaama (born 1965 or 1966) is an American community activist and former terrorist suspect.
+Earnest James Ujaama (born 1966) is an American community activist and former terrorist.

-A long-term resident of Seattle and well-known community activist, Ujaama was arrested under terrorism charges in July 2002, the first American to be detained on U.S. soil while under investigation using the Patriot Act.
-Amid conflicting reports and media coverage of the extent of his involvement in terrorist networks, he has since been convicted three times of various offences, in 2003, 2007, and 2015.
+A long-term resident of Seattle and well-known community activist, Ujaama was arrested under terrorism charges in July 2002, the first American to be detained on US soil while under investigation using the Patriot Act.
+Amid conflicting reports and media coverage of the extent of his involvement in terrorist networks, he was convicted three times of various offences, in 2003, 2007, and 2015.
+He cooperated extensively with the government and testified against other terrorists, and since 2015 has embarked upon an academic career.

 Early life

-Ujaama was born James Earnest Thompson in Denver in 1965, and moved to Seattle while still a child.
+Ujaama was born James Earnest Thompson in Denver in 1966, and moved to Seattle at the age of 5.
 He was born a Catholic.
-His mom, Peggy Thompson, was a social worker at the Central Area Motivation Program.
+His mother was a social worker at the Central Area Motivation Program.
 At the age of 9, Thompson began a business in raking leaves; at the age of 14, he started a business in home maintenance.
 Thompson studied at Ingraham High School.
-Before he even graduated from high school, he enrolled in the University of Washington, but dropped out after two years.
+Before he graduated from high school, he enrolled in the University of Washington, but dropped out after two years.

 In the mid-1980s, Thompson moved to Pelican, Alaska, where he worked at a seafood company.
 At age 22, Thompson bought and ran a computer store in the University District of Seattle, renaming it Campus Computers.
 He sold it after six months.

-In the early 1990s, Thompson moved back to Seattle.
-There, he worked for Olympic Computers selling IBM computers, but was accused of carrying out scams on his customers.
+He worked for Olympic Computers selling IBM computers, but was accused of carrying out scams on his customers.
+He was later found to have never filed a tax return.

-Thompson also wrote the motivational book The Young People's Guide to Starting a Business Without Selling Drugs and the semi-autobiographical novel Coming Up.
-He then moved to Los Angeles to try to make his novel into a movie, without success.
-Also in the early 1990s, Thompson changed his name to Earnest James Ujaama; he had followed his brother Mustafa Ujaama – born Jon Thompson – who had converted to Islam earlier while in the military.
+Thompson was a mentor working with gangs and trouble youth.
+He wrote the motivational book The Young People's Guide to Starting a Business Without Selling Drugs and the semi-autobiographical novel Coming Up, which were well received.
+He moved to Los Angeles to try to make his novel into a movie, without success.

+In the early 1990s, Thompson changed his name to Earnest James Ujaama; he had followed his brother Mustafa Ujaama – born Jon Thompson – who had converted to Islam earlier while in the military.

 In 1993, Ujaama, funded by a grant from the city of Seattle, taught a class at Seattle Vocational Institute.
 Ujaama was invited to speak at the 1994 NAACP convention in Chicago.
 On June 10, 1994, then-state representative Jesse Wineberry declared it to be "James Ujaama Day" in the state of Washington.